 Field Description Active Loopback An active loopback is indicated on the lower third of the Monitor screen.
 Available loopbacks are indicated by gray text.
-See Table 22 on page 52 for a summary of the HDSL2 generic loopback codes and activation methods.
+See Table 21 on page 54 for a summary of the HiGain HDSL2 generic loopback codes and activation methods.
 Alarm Type Indicates type of alarm.
 Armed Mode Indicates system is in an armed state for an intelligent repeater (IR) loopback command.
 Code Type Type of DS1 line coding received or sent (B8ZS or AMI).
 DS1 ES Count Errored Seconds-The sum of the Errored Seconds-Line (ES-L) and Errored Seconds-Path (ES-P) counts detected on the DS1 input over a 24-hour period.
 Errors include DS1 frame errors, BPV, and ESF CRC errors.
 DS1 SES Count Severely Errored Seconds-The sum of the DS1 Severely Errored Seconds-Line (SES-L) and Severely Errored Seconds-Path (SES-P) counts over the last 24 hours.
-DS1 UAS Count Unavailable Seconds-The number of seconds during which the DS1 input signal was absent over a 24-hour period.
+DS1 UAS Count Unavailable Errored Seconds-The number of seconds during which the DS1 input signal was absent over a 24-hour period.
 Frame Type Type of DS1 framing detected at the input stream (SF, ESF, or UNFR).
 HDSL2 ES Count Errored Seconds-The number of 1-second intervals that contained at least one CRC or LOSW error.
 This value is a running total of the last 24 Hours.
 HDSL2 SES Count Severely Errored Seconds-The number of 1-second intervals that contain at least 50 CRC errors or one or more LOSW defects.
 An LOSW defect occurs when at least three consecutive HDSL frames contain one or more frame bit errors.
 This value is a running total of the last 24-hours.
-HDSL2 UAS Count Unavailable Seconds-The number of seconds the HDSL2 loop is unavailable.
+HDSL2 UAS Count Unavailable Errored Seconds-The number of seconds the HDSL2 loop is unavailable.
 This occurs after 10 contiguous HDSL SES and is retired after 10 contiguous non-SES seconds.
 This value is a running total of the last 24 hours.
-HG or (PL) HG displays when the loopback was initiated from a HiGain (HG) front panel or by a maintenance terminal loopback command.
+HG or (PL) HG displays when the loopback was initiated from a HiGain (HG) front panel or by a HiGain maintenance terminal loopback command.
 PL displays when the loopback was initiated by a command embedded in the DS1 data path payload (PL).
-ID Circuit identification number.
-INSL Insertion Loss-The signal loss value for a 196 kHz signal over the cable.
-LA Loop Attenuation-Indicates the attenuation of the Overlapped Pulse Amplitude Modulation Transmission with Interlocking Spectra (OPTIS) pulse from the distant end.
-The value is related to insertion loss at 196 kHz and should be kept under 28 dB.
-This value differs from the insertion loss value of a conventional 196 kHz signal.
-LPF Line Power Feed-Indicates the HDSL2 line power is on. М Margin-The signal-to-noise ratio at all HDSL2 ports, relative to a 10 -7 Bit Error Rate.
-MAL Margin Alarm-Indicates the margin on HDSL2 loop has dropped below the threshold (0 to 15 dB) set by the operator.
+ID Circuit identification (ID) number.
+LA Loop Attenuation-Indicates the attenuation of the Overlapped Pulse Amplitude Modulation (PAM) Transmission with Interlocking Spectra (OPTIS) pulse from the distant end.
+This value should not exceed 28 dB.
+LPF Line Power Feed-Indicates the HDSL2 line power is on.
+M Margin-The signal-to-noise ratio at all HDSL2 ports, relative to a 10 -7 Bit Error Rate.
+MAL Margin Alarm-Indicates the margin on HDSL2 loop has dropped below the threshold of 0 to 15 dB as set by the operator.
 PRM The sum of the Performance Report Messaging - Near End (PRM-NE) and Performance Report Messaging - Far End (PRM-FE) counts.
 System Status The presence or absence of an alarm condition is indicated on the lower right corner of all screens.
 System: OK indicates that there are no alarms present; System: Alarm indicates the presence of an alarm.
-Refer to "" on page 37.
+Refer to "Using the Performance Screens to View Alarm Data" on page 40.